sigmorphon/sigmorphon.github.io/elections/2019/index.md

 I propose to push for two things if reelected.

 <ol>
   <li> Given the growing interest in character-level NLP, we should host a workshop every year.
-Papers that we could be publishing are taken away by SCLeM and other lesser workshops :P We have a long tradition of high-quality papers that do sub-word work before it was cool, to quote Sharon Goldwater. </li>
+Papers that we could be publishing are taken away by SCLeM and other [] workshops.
+We have a long tradition of high-quality papers that do sub-word work "before it was cool", to quote Sharon Goldwater. </li>
   <li> We should organize a shared task every year to push for more open-source phonology and morphology datasets.
 I am happy to take the lead in organizing these, if I remain on the committee. </li>

 </ol>